Welcome to Nursery Class

 General Information and Expectations

-8.55 is the time your child should be in school every day.
+8.55 is the time your child should be in Nursery every day.
 Learning is very important please ensure your child is on time.

 Children bring home a book to share with parents every Friday.
 Please can you read with your child at least 3 times every week.
 Rhymes and poems are a powerful learning source in early literacy and enable children to become interested in the rhythm and patterns of language.
 Please sing and read rhymes and poems with your children.